Cornwall Minerals Railway: Central Cornwall Dry

-Whereas in the nineteenth century, numerous branches and sidings had been built in Central Cornwall to reach china clay deposits, by the twentieth century, it had become normal practice to bring china clay to the railway in slurry form in pipelines, and numerous clay dries were constructed adjacent to existing lines.
+Whereas in the 19th century, numerous branches and sidings had been built in Central Cornwall to reach china clay deposits, by the 20th century, it had become normal practice to bring china clay to the railway in slurry form in pipelines, and numerous clay dries were constructed adjacent to existing lines.
 A clay dry known as Central Cornwall Dry was built in the Luxulyan Valley floor north west of Pontsmill, in 1920.
 It was located on the west bank of the river at a point where the original Treffry line had been on the east side.
 A short branch extension was built and the stub of the old line renovated to serve the location; a petrol locomotive was used to trip from Pontsmill itself.
 The dry was later taken over by English Clay Lovering Pochin, but it was closed in 1960.